fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 OpenVR games to work with hardware from multiple manufactures, this is a separate layer - the 'OpenVR Drivers' layer - with SteamVR still sitting in the middle.

-That said, while SteamVR was always in the middle, game developers could - and often did - choose to use OpenVR, as the OpenVR+SteamVR combination makes it relatively straightforward to provide basic support for most manufacturer's headsets, without having to write separate code for each manufacturer.
+While SteamVR was always in the middle, game developers could - and often did - choose to use OpenVR, as the OpenVR+SteamVR combination makes it relatively straightforward to provide basic support for most manufacturer's headsets, without having to write separate code for each manufacturer.